kathleendiep/LULUSPAWS-Community-SwiftUI/README-notes.md

         - make a profile that shows our personal information so that others can get to know us a little bit.
             - Icon - shows contact info - to message elsewhere (Maybe Instagram, Twitter, or Discord)
         - search for local events and pet friendly places using Yelp API
+        - use MapKit
+            - to show users profile in this location

 ## Tech stack